 Photoshop offers the best of both worlds in terms of offline and online capabilities.
-Because Photoshop is provided as downloadable software, you can use it while offline and save your work locally to your hard drive.
+Because Photoshop is provided as downloadable software, you can use it while offline and save your work locally to your hard drive without an internet connection.

 Photoshop is the clear winner if you are looking for software that offers both online and offline functionality.

 Canva vs Photoshop: Storage and Backup

 For many projects, you will likely be working on them in multiple rounds outside of just simple edits.
 So, having features like automated backups and creative cloud storage is critical to ensure you can access your work wherever you want and don't need to worry about losing your progress.

 Since Canva is a SaaS solution, you get cloud storage and automatic backups from the start, ensuring a smooth workflow.

 Using the Canva free version, you get 5GB of storage which is more than enough for basic users.
 If you fill up that amount, you have the option of deleting some work or upgrading to one of the Canva Pro versions.

 With Canva Pro, you get 100GB of cloud storage, plenty for individual users and small businesses.
 For larger companies that need more space, Canva offers an Enterprise plan that provides unlimited cloud storage with a minimum of twenty-five users.

 Photoshop also offers both creative cloud storage and a handy auto-save feature.
 Because Photoshop is a desktop-based software, the default is for everything to save locally on your computer.
 However, you can change the settings and have everything auto-save to the cloud.

 The auto-save feature is set at a default of every ten minutes.
 However, you can change the settings to run as little as every five minutes.
 For critical projects, you may need to save your settings more often manually.